volodymyrhudyma/blog/content/blog/type-guards-in-typescript.md

 };
 ```

-To sum up, any time the **isAudi()** is called, TypeScript will narrow down passed variable to the **Audi** type if the original type is compatible.
+In summary, every time **isAudi()** is called, TypeScript will narrow the passed variable down to **Audi** type if the original type is compatible.

 ## Generic Type Guards

-If you are familiar with Generics in TypeScript, you could have noticed that the Type Guard above can be refactored using them.
+If you are familiar with Generics in TypeScript, you might have noticed that the above Type Guard can be refactored with them.

-While it is not obvious, because we created only one Type Guard, but the pattern is similar if we would like to add more:
+While it's not obvious because we only created one Type Guard, the pattern is similar if we want to add more:

 ```typescript
 interface Audi {